staskjs/angular-http-case-converter/README.md

 * POST and PUT requests (only those may have data) with `data` defined have `data` processed
 * each response returned as `application/json` is processed.

-You may adjust those defaults by providing `urlFilter` function to `eeHttpCaseConverterSettingsProvider`.
+You may adjust those defaults by providing `urlFilter` function to `eeHttpCaseConverterProvider`.
 The function should return `true` for URLs which should be processed and false otherwise:

-    myApp.config(function (eeHttpCaseConverterSettingsProvider) {
+    myApp.config(function (eeHttpCaseConverterProvider) {
-        eeHttpCaseConverterSettingsProvider.urlFilter = function (url) {
+        eeHttpCaseConverterProvider.urlFilter = function (url) {
             // Your custom logic to decide whether process requests or not.
 Should return a boolean.
         }
     })

-If URL filtering is not enough You may also use `caseConverterSettingsProvider` to define custom conditions under which processing takes place.
+If URL filtering is not enough You may also use `eeHttpCaseConverterProvider` to define custom conditions under which processing takes place.
 If you wish only certain requests/responses to be process use:

-    myApp.config(function (eeHttpCaseConverterSettingsProvider) {
+    myApp.config(function (eeHttpCaseConverterProvider) {
-        eeHttpCaseConverterSettingsProvider.requestConfig = {
+        eeHttpCaseConverterProvider.requestConfig = {
             camelToSnake: {
                 params: function (requestConfig) {
                     // Your custom logic to decide whether to process `params` or not.
 Should return a boolean.